Fardalen

 Fardalen is a valley stretching northwest from the village of Øvre Årdal in Årdal Municipality in Vestland county, Norway.
 The valley branches off of the main Utladalen valley.
-The road with the highest elevation in Norway has its path through this valley, reaching more than 1400 m above sea level, passing close to the famous mountain Store Skagastølstind.
+The road with the highest elevation in Norway has its path through this valley, reaching more than 1400 m above sea level, passing close to the famous mountain Storen.
 The road leads to the Bergsdalen valley in Luster Municipality.

 The valley has been inhabited since circa 400-500 AD.
 In the winter there are lighted ski tracks in Fardalen.